The FBI Warns About This Online Shopping Scam

 The FBI has issued a warning about a scary, new online shopping scam—and you could be the next target.

 jariyawat thinsandee/Getty Images

 Online shopping has been a boon for consumers and businesses alike, but it also has a downside: Unsuspecting shoppers can become targets of cybercriminals while browsing the web.
 Lately, scammers have adopted a new tool called e-skimming, which uses digital “skimmers” to steal your financial information when you make purchases online.
-The problem has become so widespread that the FBI recently issued a warning to businesses and their customers about the scam.
+The problem has become widespread, especially with the recent increase in online shopping.
 Here’s what you need to know about the latest online shopping threat that puts credit and debit cardholders like you at risk.

 What is e-skimming?

 Also called web skimming or Magecart, e-skimming is the latest type of card fraud to hit digital marketplaces.
 Cybercriminals typically break into a retailer’s online store, hide malware on the website’s checkout page, and then use that malware to gather financial data from customers on the compromised site.
 The stolen information often includes the victim’s name and address, as well as card number, expiration date, and security code—”in other words, all the information that the scammer would need to make purchases online with other people’s credit cards,” says Randy Pargman, a senior director for Binary Defense, a cybersecurity company, and a former FBI computer scientist.
 (He notes that his statements represent Binary Defense, not the FBI.)
 From there, the hacker may sell the stolen data to fraudsters who use the information to make purchases on victims’ cards, Pargman says.
 Here are more online scams you need to know about—and how to avoid them.

 How long has it been happening, and who is at risk?